pdimitri/arduino-4ecoders-7buttons-with-mode-switch/Readme.md

 # Four Encoders, three push buttons in three modes joystick

-This Sketch is meant to be used with an Arduino Pro Micro or any other Arduino with an ATmega32U4 chipset, that may act as an USB Joystick Device.
+This Arduino Sketch is meant to be used with an Arduino Pro Micro or any other Arduino with an ATmega32U4 chipset, that may act as an USB Joystick Device.

 **All in all my prototype emulates up to 12 encoders and additional 21 buttons.**